State & Federal Programs

 Home and Community-Based Services / Medicaid Waiver

-Home and Community-Based Services, funded through Indiana’s Medicaid Waiver program, provide supports to families to care for a loved one at home through the Family Supports (FSW) Waiver, and supports to adults living in small community residential programs through the Community Integration and Habilitation (CIH) Medicaid Waiver.
+Home and Community-Based Services, funded through Indiana’s Medicaid Waiver program, provide supports to families to care for a loved one at home through the Family Supports (FSW), Health & Wellness (H&W), Traumatic Brain Injury (TBI), and PathWays for Aging Medicaid Waivers.
+Supports for adults to live in community residential programs are available through the Community Integration and Habilitation (CIH) Medicaid Waiver.
 Medicaid also funds group homes, also know as supervised group living.

 Medicaid Waiver Program